laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

   - Only **ID_IMAGE_SIZE** is defined by the user: only in case the animals average size is bigger than the stated image size, the resolution reduction is used to fit those animals in the images.
   - Only **RESOLUTION_REDUCTION** is defined by the user: the **ID_IMAGE_SIZE** is set based on the rescaled average size of the animals.

-  We recommend to let idtrackerai define both parameters automatically, or to use the **KNOWLEDGE_TRANSFER_FOLDER** to inherit the parameters from a previously tracked video.
+  We recommend to let idtracker.ai define both parameters automatically, or to use the **KNOWLEDGE_TRANSFER_FOLDER** to inherit the parameters from a previously tracked video.

 .. code-block:: toml
   :caption: Knowledge transfer defaults

   knowledge_transfer_folder = ''
-  identity_transfer = false
   id_image_size = ''
   resolution_reduction = ''